citp/privacy-policy-historical/s/su/sur/surveyon.com.md

 ### 5\.
 Procedures for disclosures, corrections, deletions and suspensions of usage

 When disclosures, corrections, deletions and suspensions of usage are requested through the assistance service by the subject of this information, this firm will put into practice this request after checking with legal standards and commonly accepted ideas.
-Additionally, the subject of this personal information can disclose, correct and delete this personal information from this firm’s web site.
-Please confirm the following official statements based on the “Laws regarding the protection of personal information.”
+Additionally, the subject of this personal information can disclose, correct and delete this personal information from this firm's web site.
+Please confirm the following official statements based on the "Laws regarding the protection of personal information."

 ### 6\.
 The official purpose of use for personal information.

-  1. This firm’s main business is the implementation of surveys through which we examine and acquire the awareness and state of the products and services offered by our members and then statistically process this information and our purpose of use is to offer this information to companies and organizations.
+This firm's main business is the implementation of surveys through which we examine and acquire the awareness and state of the products and services offered by our members and then statistically process this information and our purpose of use is to offer this information to companies and organizations.
 The personal information we collect is, as a general rule, used as statistical information and this firm will not disclose any information that can be used to identify an individual.

-  2. Those who participate as the target groups for our surveys are required to register beforehand.
+Those who participate as the target groups for our surveys are required to register beforehand.
 This registration method requires that those who register clearly understand our purpose of use as per our personal information protection policy and that they themselves consent to this policy.

-  3. Those who participate as the target groups for the “surveyon” surveys are awarded points and when these points are exchanged, information related to these points is provided to the companies the participants are exchanging their points with.
+Those who participate as the target groups for the "surveyon" surveys are awarded points and when these points are exchanged, information related to these points is provided to the companies the participants are exchanging their points with.
 For more information with regards to the companies that these points can be traded with, please refer to the point exchange page.

 ### 7\.
 Personal information in our possession

-“Personal information in our possession” refers to personal information with which we have the authority to disclose, correct, supplement, delete, suspend the usage of, delete and suspend the supply to third parties of.
+"Personal information in our possession" refers to personal information with which we have the authority to disclose, correct, supplement, delete, suspend the usage of, delete and suspend the supply to third parties of.

-  1. The user may confirm, correct, supplement and delete the personal information in our possession on this firm’s website.
+The user may confirm, correct, supplement and delete the personal information in our possession on this firm's website.

-  2. Those customers who cannot perform the previous actions on their personal information, please contact our firm’s “Personal Information Inquiry Point of Contact.”
+Those customers who cannot perform the previous actions on their personal information, please contact our firm's "Personal Information Inquiry Point of Contact."
 However, there are instances that we cannot agree to these requests due to the Personal Information Protection Law.

-  3. In the event that a customer deletes their personal information, they may not be able to use all or part of this service.
+In the event that a customer deletes their personal information, they may not be able to use all or part of this service.

-  4. In the event that a customer’s data is deleted due to a computer failure, other unforeseen event or human error, this firm may have this information backed up.
+In the event that a customer's data is deleted due to a computer failure, other unforeseen event or human error, this firm may have this information backed up.
 No procedures can be done to confirm the nature of this backed up data.

 ### 8\.
 Providing Personal Information to Third Party

-This firm will not supply personal information to third party without the person’s consent.
-However, under the following circumstances, this firm must supply this information even without the user’s consent.
+This firm will not supply personal information to third party without the person's consent.
+However, under the following circumstances, this firm must supply this information even without the user's consent.

-  1. The law requires this disclosure
+The law requires this disclosure:

-  2. Getting the person’s consent is difficult and this information is required to protect the life, health or property of the user.
+  * Getting the person's consent is difficult and this information is required to protect the life, health or property of the user.
-  3. Getting the person’s consent is difficult and this information is required for an improvement to public health or the promotion of a child’s health.
+  * Getting the person's consent is difficult and this information is required for an improvement to public health or the promotion of a child's health.
-  4. This firm must disclose this information to aid a government organization, local public body or a person who takes a similar position and decides the laws and gaining the approval of the user would hinder the operation of this organization.
+  * This firm must disclose this information to aid a government organization, local public body or a person who takes a similar position and decides the laws and gaining the approval of the user would hinder the operation of this organization.